When are Disposable Vapes Getting Banned in the UK?

 Will There Be a Ban on Vape Flavours?

-Because studies suggest that 1 in 3 vapers would revert to cigarettes if flavoured vapes were banned, it is a difficult subject to tackle.
+Because studies suggest that 1 in 3 vapers would return to cigarettes if flavoured vapes were banned, it is a difficult subject to tackle.
 As it would be a concern for many who already vape, and less appealing for smokers thinking of quitting, it would be a backward step by the UK government to ban sweet flavours and other alternatives.

 Granted, in recent times the packaging and candy-inspired flavours have been marketed in the wrong way to attract underage smokers, but the potential ban on flavours needs to help current adult smokers quit.